JCDC0/AIRP/README.md

 ## Disclaimer

 This project was developed with the assistance of AI tools.
 It is intended as a personal project and possibly as a portfolio piece.
-Use at your own risk; I am not responsible for API costs incurred via OpenRouter or Google Cloud.
+Use at your own risk; I am not responsible for API costs incurred via OpenRouter, Google Cloud, or other supporting platforms.

 ## License